surya-veer/unsupervised_learning/README.md

    each entry.
 The duplicates are having same cluster numbers.
 4) The clustering is exported to a final.csv file which has all the attributes of training dataset along with the predicted cluster numbers appended. (change the path while exporting to csv in line 84)
+# OUTPUT
+1) The training predicts 50 unique clusters.
+2) Final output file is "final.csv" which contains unique members. (as predicted by the model)

 # DRAWBACKS
 Could not add weights to some columns such that training improves.
 Therefore, accuracy score is less but not too below the mark.